 Russian drones strike Ukrainian troop positions

-Denys’s Unit settled near the frontlines of Rubizhne, to the – already occupied by Russian Forces – and Popasna, to the east occupied too, according to orders.
+Denys’s Unit settled near the frontlines of Rubizhne, to the west – already occupied by Russian Forces – and Popasna, to the east occupied too, according to orders.
 The area was no longer accessible to supply convoys.

 Denys believes that the brigade commanders were inexperienced, which led to poor decisions.
 Their unit was located in a young forest of pine trees that were barely a metre tall, making the soldiers visible from above.
 But orders were not to disputed.
 The command marked a spot on the map and this post needed to be manned.